fkuhl/PMDataTypes/README.md

 # PMDataTypes

 Data types, etc., common to PM data handling.
+Version 4.0.0 reflects types as used in the Python server.
-Mongo-loader, pm-http-server, and PMClient use these.
+PMClient use these.